-The new 2020 Project Finance guide features 17 jurisdictions.
-The latest edition of the guide provides expert legal commentary on PPP transactions, guarantees and security, enforcement of collateral, foreign investment, licence requirements, bankruptcy and insolvency, insurances, and tax.
+The new Project Finance 2021 guide features 19 jurisdictions.
+The guide provides the latest legal information on public-private partnership (PPP) transactions, guarantees and security, judgments of foreign courts, foreign investment, structuring and documentation considerations, bankruptcy and insolvency, insurances, tax, and project and financing agreements.

 Project Finance Developments

 In recent years, the number of participants in global project finance markets has increased notably, as a wider range of lenders and sponsors, located in various parts of the world, have become active players.

 The capacity to fund large-scale projects and historical experience in cross-border transactions have led commercial banks to act as a traditional source of financing.
 However, the financial crisis and the changes in the financial regulatory framework, such as the Basel III standards, have limited the availability of credit and have brought multi-sourced financing for commercial banks into the main structure, filling the funding gap worldwide.